AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

 ## Objective

-Build a model to **predict the 2024 U.S. national corn yield (bu/acre)** using historical USDA yield data and weather data.
+Building and comparing different ML models to predict the **2024 U.S. national corn yield (bu/acre)** using historical USDA yield data and weather data.
 The final output includes:

 - A **point prediction** and **uncertainty estimate** for 2024
 - An evaluation of model performance on past years